syusui-s/mcnotify-rust/README.md

 * Player join / left
 * Current players and the number of players

-Supported services:
+Supported notifiers:

+* Command
 * Twitter
 * [IFTTT Maker Channel (Webhook)](https://ifttt.com/maker_webhooks)
+* Stdout (in order to see what text will be notified)

 ## Download

 Please refer [Releases](https://github.com/syusui-s/mcnotify-rust/releases) to download binaries.

-Currently, **ONLY** Linux x86_64 binary is available on Releases page.
+Currently, **ONLY** Linux x86_64 binary is available on Releases.

-If you need a binary for another platforms such as macOS, Windows and RaspberryPi (armhf Linux), please try cross-compile.
+If you need a binary for another platforms such as macOS, Windows and RaspberryPi (armhf Linux), please build it by yourself.

 ## How to build